-A range of mechanisms have been put in place to make the delivery of SNAP accountable and transparent.
+A range of mechanisms were put in place to make the delivery of Scotland’s first SNAP accountable and transparent.

 Monitoring Progress Group

 Seven long-term outcomes for SNAP were agreed.
-These describe the changes that everyone involved in SNAP is working to achieve by 2030.
+These describe the changes that everyone involved in SNAP 1 was working to achieve by 2030.

 - Each of us is empowered to understand and embrace the value of human rights, asserting them in all parts of our lives.